scie1006-2023/comp/workshop2.md

       db = client.database
       ```

    5. To store data in the MongoDB database, we have to create a record from the sensor data and insert it to the database.
+Add the following code at the end of the program.

       ```python
       # Create a record variable to store the sensor data